cephalopodMD/potterish/README.md

-# potterish
+# Potterish
-The Harry Potter shell
+### The Harry Potter shell

+I like unix.
+I don't like unix commands.
+They would be easier to learn as spells from Harry Potter.

 1. alohomora = chmod
 2. aparecium = 'ls -a'